Cybersecurity and Fraud Protection

 Sophisticated fraudsters are targeting businesses with elaborate schemes, requesting seemingly legitimate payments that can cause crippling financial loss for the business.
-These attacks have become so commonplace that in 2017, 78 percent of finance professionals said their companies experienced attempted or actual payments fraud.2
+These attacks have become so commonplace that in 2018, 82 percent of finance professionals said their companies were targets of payments fraud.2

 Payments team employees can stand as defenders against attacks by being aware of fraud trends, using multiple tactics to strengthen the validation processes, reviewing internal systems and accounting controls and implementing new ones where needed.
 In most cases, the best way to validate a payment request is by making a phone call to a known contact—before ever making the payment.